 Stress Test Adjustments: A.M.
 Best may reduce a company's reported surplus further as part of its sensitivity analysis to reflect a number of stress-test scenarios.
-This analysis measures an insurer's prospective capital needs stemming from a number of off-balancesheet items, including commitments or guarantees to affiliates; outstanding litigation; excessive catastrophe losses not contained within an insurer's reinsurance program; and continued operating losses.
+This analysis measures an insurer's prospective capital needs stemming from a number of off-balance-sheet items, including commitments or guarantees to affiliates; outstanding litigation; excessive catastrophe losses not contained within an insurer's reinsurance program; and continued operating losses.

-Companies with a high catastrophe exposure on a gross basis and a low exposure on a net basis will be subjected to additional stress tests related to the occurrence of such an event.
-Assuming an event occurred, reinsurance recoverables would increase by the difference in the gross and net PML, so this difference will be added to reinsurance recoverables.
+Companies with a high natural catastrophe exposure on a gross basis and a low exposure on a net basis will be subjected to additional stress tests related to the occurrence of such an event.
+Assuming an event occurred, reinsurance recoverables would increase by the difference in the gross and net PML, and a minimum of 40% of this difference will be added to reinsurance recoverables.
 This adjustment also might increase the reinsurance dependence factor.
 In addition, in determining the appropriate risk charge for these recoverables, A.M.
-Best will assume the ratings of the reinsurers have been lowered two rating levels as a result of the event.
-The last adjustment to be made will be the addition of the net PML to the loss reserves.
+Best will assume the ratings of the reinsurers will remain unchanged as a result of the event.
+The last adjustment to be made will be the addition of 40% of the net PML to the loss reserves.
+This amount may be adjusted based upon the reinsurance structure.